Instagram is a constantly evolving app. Users post, comment on, and like photos every day – it’s the social network of our time!

 There are 2 sneaky ways of screenshotting on a DM without alerting the owner.

-It’s important to mention that you should take the sender’s privacy into consideration if the content is sensitive in nature.
+It’s important to mention that you should consider the sender’s privacy if the content is sensitive in nature.

 On the same note, If you’re worried about strangers misusing your photos and videos, you can protect your account by switching to a private profile.